National HIV/AIDS Strategy Implementation Dialogues

 To maintain the community-driven momentum of the National HIV/AIDS Strategy, the Office of National AIDS Policy will convene a series of regional dialogues to focus attention on issues related to implementation of the Strategy.
 These dialogues will serve as a forum for federal and state agency representatives, researchers, clinicians, the HIV community, and leaders from business, philanthropy, faith and media sectors to share their diverse expertise and collaborative experience.

 The dialogues begin September 27 in Birmingham, Alabama.
 View the schedule of all the dialogues and register for one of the events.

 You can strengthen AIDS United’s advocacy efforts by telling us more about yourself.
 Details about organizational affiliation, home address, and phone number make it possible to mobilize constituents in key districts and states around when we need them most.
 Updating your information is easy!
 Just click here to manage your subscription.
 If you received the Policy Update from a friend or colleague, sign yourself up to receive your own action alerts and Policy Updates on critical HIV/AIDS issues.

 Update your contact information or become an advocate in AIDS United’s network.

 AIDS United Hiring Regional Field Organizers

-AIDS United seeks three Regional Field Organizers to work with its grantees, partners, and allies to implement a coordinated national organizing strategy to mobilize grassroots state and federal HIV/AIDS-related advocacy to achieve the National HIV/AIDS Strategy goals--reduction in HIV incidence; increase in access to care and improvement of health outcomes for people living with HIV/AIDS; and reduction of HIV-related health disparities.
-Regional Field Organizers will be located in Texas, Washington DC, and the Southeast U.S.
+AIDS United seeks three Regional Field Organizers to work with its grantees, partners, and allies to implement a coordinated national organizing strategy.
+The Regional Field Organizer will help mobilize grassroots state and federal HIV/AIDS-related advocacy to achieve the National HIV/AIDS Strategy goals.
+Regional Field Organizers will be located in Texas, Washington, DC, and the Southeast U.S.